alexanderdickson/waitForImages/README.md

 ###Standard###

-Just provide a callback function and it will be called once all descendent image have loaded.
+Just provide a callback function and it will be called once all descendent images have loaded.

     $('selector').waitForImages(function() {